zotonic/zotonic/doc/ref/filters/filter_escape.rst

 |``&``        |``&amp;``    |
 +-------------+-------------+

-The escaping is only applied when the string is output, so it does not matter where in a chained sequence of filters you put escape: it will always be applied as though it were the last filter.
-If you want escaping to be applied immediately, use the :ref:`filter-force_escape` filter.
+The escaping is only applied if the filter is not within an ``{% autoescape on %}`` block.
+If you always want escaping to be applied, use the :ref:`filter-force_escape` filter.

 For example::